Piperaceae: Taxonomy

-The APG III system of 2009 recognizes this family, and assigns it to the order Piperales in the unranked clade magnoliids.
+The APG III system of 2009 recognizes this family and assigns it to the order Piperales in the unranked clade magnoliids.
 The family consists of five genera: Piper, Peperomia, Zippelia, Manekia, and Verhuellia.
 The previously recognised Pacific genus Macropiper, was recently merged into Piper.
 A tentative cladogram showing relationships based on Wanke et al. (2007) is shown below.
 This phylogeny was based on 6,000 base pairs of chloroplast DNA.
 Only recently has it become clear that Verhuellia is sister to the other four genera in the family.

-Characteristics

-Members of pepper family are small trees, shrubs, or perennial or annual herbs.

-Roots and stems

-Plants are often rhizomatous, and can be terrestrial or epiphytic.
-The stems can be either simple or branched.
+The group contains roughly 3,600 currently accepted species in five genera.
+The vast majority of species can be found within the two main genera Piper (2,171 species) and Peperomia (over 1,000 species).